ayaxan14/Personal-Portfolio/README.md

 # Personal-Portfolio
 First project chosen my copilot to test my knowledge.
 Currently started learning html a day ago and finding ways to effectively learn.
+I'll try to include all the knowledge from what I learnt today and yesterday.
+When I actually make my own project, i get curious and very interested, so that's what I'm trying to do, to get myself more interested in learning.
+I might make some mistakes, well I hope I do, since it will help me improve.
+That's all, bye.